VMBlakelock/saute-and-skewers-greekfood/README.md

 #### Issue 3

-env.py file - the file kept advising on 'lines being to long', with notes refering to flakes and cornflakes.
+env.py file - the file kept advising on 'lines being to long', with notes referring to flakes and cornflakes.
 These errors where not all fixed due to lack of knowledge on developers part.

 #### Issue 4